-The list of resolved aliases can be seen when printing out the map under qx.theme.manager.Appearance.getInstance().aliasMap to the log console.
+The list of resolved aliases be seen when printing the under can out map qx.theme.manager.Appearance.getInstance().\\aliasMap to the log console.
 It just contains the fully resolved alias (aliases may redirect to each other as well).

 Result Caching